JingRonggg/DSAI-project/README.md

 ## Problem Definition
 - Which hashtag and caption length yield the highest impression and engagement(likes, comments, shares)?
-- Is there any correlation between Caption Length and engagement(likes, comments, shares)?
+- Is there any correlation between Caption Length and engagement(likes, comments, shares) & impression?

 ## Models Used

 1. Linear Regression
+2. Natural Language Processing (LLM)

 ## Conclusion